FoothillCSClub/holiday-hackathon/index.md

 title: Holiday Hackathon
 cards:
   - title: Learn
     description: Attend talks and participate in workshops to further your coding skills, earn points, and win cool prizes!
-There's a lot for you to explore.
+There's a lot to explore.
   - title: Build
     description: Build a project in the hackathon, and show it off to your friends!
-Do it just for fun, or compete with teams of 1 - 4 people for a Grand Prize and more!
+Do it just for fun, or compete with teams of 1 - 4 people for prizes!
 tags:
   everyone:
     label: Everyone